Serum Biochemistry Profile

 A serum biochemistry profile can also be part of routine blood work that is performed before a pet undergoes sedation or general anesthesia for a surgical procedure.
 If test results are abnormal, your veterinarian may recommend additional precautions to help ensure your pet’s safety during the procedure.
 Your veterinarian may also recommend postponing the procedure or choosing an alternative treatment option.

-Very few risks are associated with performing a serum biochemistry profile.
+Are There Risks Associated with Performing a Serum Biochemistry Profile?Very few risks are associated with performing a serum biochemistry profile.
 Drawing blood takes only a few seconds, and your veterinary team will take precautions to ensure that your pet is not injured during this procedure.
 Once blood is obtained, all further processing is performed at the veterinarian’s office or at a diagnostic laboratory, so there is no risk of harm to your pet.

 This article has been reviewed by a Veterinarian.